sean7512/RestEssentials/README.md

 ## Usage
 RestEssentials is **best** used with Swift 4's native JSON support (using the Codable/Encodabe/Decodable protocols).
 RestEssentials can be used with the built-in JSON parsing and support if your code doesn't use the new Codable protocol.

-The use of the built-in JSON object to RestEssentials and Swift 4's Codable are interchangeable (you can post JSON and expect a Codable object back or you can post a Codable object and get any response type back).
+The use of the built-in JSON object in RestEssentials and Swift 4's Codable are interchangeable (you can post JSON and expect a Codable object back or you can post a Codable object and get any response type back).

-### Making a GET Request and getting back a Swift 4 *Codable* object.
+### Making a GET Request and getting back a Swift 4 Codable object.
 ```swift
 import RestEssentials